usamakhan143/casaluce-events-web/SESSION_MEMORY.md

 - Sections have been implemented to closely follow Figma layout

 ## Next Session Instructions
-1. **Continue from**: All sections are complete and functional
+1. **Continue from**: All sections are complete and functional with pixel-perfect Figma implementation
-2. **Check**: If user needs any additional fixes based on Figma comparison
+2. **Check**: If user needs any additional Figma-based refinements
-3. **Verify**: Pricing & Packages section image placement is correct
+3. **Verify**: "Getting to Your Personalized Quote:" section now matches Figma design exactly
-4. **Ready for**: New feature requests, content updates, or styling refinements
+4. **Ready for**: New feature requests, content updates, or additional Figma implementations

 ## Development Commands
 ```bash